alexiusvdt/sorting/README.md

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)

 # Description
 Sorting algorithms are used to put elements of a list into an order, either numeric or lexicographical.
 In this application, I hope to show various sorting algorithms and their strengths or weaknesses.
 While perhaps not the most straightforward implementation for this project, I wanted to demonstrate knowledge of distributed systems, sorting algorithms, API usage, and interfaces/abstract Classes.
 Ratings are just my opinion on each algorithms' speed and efficiency.
-Struckthrough items not yet implemented.

 | Algorithm       | Complexity     | Rating      |
 |-----------------|---------------|--------------|